Animal Farm

 The original title of the novel was Animal Farm: A Fairy Story.
-American publishers dropped the subtitle when it was published in 1946, and only one of the translations, during Orwell's lifetime, the Telugu version, kept it.
+American publishers dropped the subtitle when it was published in 1946.
 Other title variations include subtitles like "A Satire" and "A Contemporary Satire".
 Orwell suggested the title Union des républiques socialistes animales for the French translation, which abbreviates to URSA, the Latin word for "bear", a symbol of Russia.
 It also played on the French name of the Soviet Union, Union des républiques socialistes soviétiques.

 Orwell wrote the book between November 1943 and February 1944, when the United Kingdom was in its wartime alliance with the Soviet Union against Nazi Germany and the British intelligentsia held Stalin in high esteem, which Orwell hated.
 The manuscript was initially rejected by several British and American publishers, including one of Orwell's own, Victor Gollancz, which delayed its publication.
 (Note: According to Orwell, Gollancz refused to publish the book due to the fear of spoiling relations with a fundamental ally in the war against Nazism: "I must tell you that it is I think completely unacceptable politically from your point of view (it is anti-Stalin)."
 Gollancz became very angry at this insinuation; however, on 4 April 1944, he recognised his error of judgment: "You were right and I was wrong.
 I am so sorry.
 I have returned the manuscript.")
 It became a great commercial success when it did appear, as international relations and public opinion were transformed as the wartime alliance gave way to the Cold War.

 Time magazine chose the book as one of the 100 best English-language novels (1923 to 2005); it also featured at number 31 on the Modern Library List of Best 20th-Century Novels, and number 46 on the BBC's The Big Read poll.
 It won a Retrospective Hugo Award in 1996, and is included in the Great Books of the Western World selection.